 “I Stand For Peace” Worldwide Campaign Arrives in Atlanta

-A Movement that is Mobilizing Thousands Across United States to Bring World Peace and Make Mental Health a Priority
+A Movement That is Mobilizing Thousands Across the United States to Bring World Peace and Make Mental Health a Priority

-Often, people with a negative mindset are more active than those with a positive one.
-The time has come for the voice of peace to be heard loud and clear and we should feel proud to take that action.”ATLANTA, GA, USA, October 29, 2022 /EINPresswire.com/ -- The Art of Living Foundation, Atlanta is pleased to host the “I Stand For Peace” event with global humanitarian leader Gurudev Sri Sri Ravi Shankar.
-The event will be held on Nov 9th, 2022 from 6:30-8:30 Pm at the Crowne Plaza Atlanta Perimeter at Ravinia.
+If each person makes an intention to stand up for peace and attends to their mental health, we can make world peace a reality.
+As global peace is not possible without individual peace”ATLANTA, GA, USA, November 2, 2022 /EINPresswire.com/ -- The Art of Living Foundation-Atlanta is pleased to host “I Stand For Peace” with celebrated global humanitarian Gurudev Sri Sri Ravi Shankar.
+The event will be held on Nov 9th, 2022 from 6:30-8:30 p.m. at the Crowne Plaza Atlanta Perimeter at Ravinia.

 — Gurudev Sri Sri Ravi Shankar

-Gurudev Sri Sri Ravi Shankar launched the “I Stand for Peace” campaign in April 2022 in Geneva and took it to over 20 cities across Europe and USA, including Berlin, Warsaw, Philadelphia, New York, Chicago, Los Angeles and Dallas over Spring and Summer 2022.
+Gurudev launched the “I Stand for Peace” campaign in April 2022 in Geneva and took it to over 25 cities across Europe and USA over the spring and summer of 2022.
 Gurudev will be in the USA from early November to mid-December, touring the country again carrying his message of peace.
 The worldwide sense of helplessness and hopelessness caused by the pandemic, war, and inflation has weighed heavily on the human psyche.
 According to the World Health Organization, the biggest challenge of the pandemic has been mental health.
 Gurudev’s fundamental philosophy of a stress-free, violence-free society has inspired and strengthened individuals’ commitment to peace during these turbulent times.

-Organized by the Atlanta chapter of the Art of Living Foundation, the “I Stand for Peace” event will be a special evening of guided meditation, music and wisdom led by Gurudev.
+Organized by the Atlanta chapter of the Art of Living Foundation, the “I Stand for Peace” event will be a special evening of music, wisdom and guided meditation led by Gurudev.
 This event is open to the public and is expected to be attended by over 1000 members of the Atlanta community.
-Participants can RSVP for the event at IStandForPeace
+Participants can RSVP at IStandforPeace

 “It is often found that people with a negative mindset are more active than those with a positive one.
 The time has come for the voice of peace to be heard loud and clear and we should feel proud to take that action,” appealed Gurudev.
 “If each person makes an intention to stand up for peace and makes their mental health a priority, we can make world peace a reality.”